onfido/tzu/README.md

 outcome = MyRescueCommand.run!(params_that_cause_error) #=> Tzu::Invalid: 'You did not do it'
 ```

-Note that if you pass a string to `invalid!`, it will coerce the result into a hash of the form.
+Note that if you pass a string to `invalid!`, it will coerce the result into a hash of the form:

 ```
 { errors: 'Error String' }